Where to Stay in Siena: An Insider’s Guide to the top areas

 - Bar dell’Orso: A perfect spot for a quick coffee or sandwich.

+I would also not consider this town as a good option if you rely only on public transportation.
 The bus from Siena will take you only to the main road bus stop and you would have to walk up to the castle.
 The dining options, although exceptional, are also fewer.

 Best hotels in Monteriggione